jayantasamaddar/quick-reference/aws/ec2/README.md

 The EC2 Instance Store has the following characteristics:

+- Provides temporary block-level storage for your instance.
+This storage is located on disks that are physically attached to the host computer.
 - Better I/O performance, high throughput
 - EC2 Instance Store lose their storage if they're stopped (ephemeral) - cannot be used as a durable, long term place to store your data.
-- Good for buffer / cache / scratch data / temporary content
+- Good for buffer / cache / scratch data / temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
 - Risk of data loss if hardware fails
 - Backups and Replication are your responsibility
+- Instance Store volumes are included as part of the instance's usage cost.
+- The instance store itself has no additional cost.

 ---